telecomsante/bunyan-tree/README.md

 # The bunyan tree

+> For developers, you must comply with the release procedure described in the [changelog](CHANGELOG.md).

 A current limitation of bunyan is that one cannot set the level of a logger and all its children at once.

 `tsante-bunyan-tree` provides this feature at the cost of being a slightly more verbose during log objects declarations.